acousticrobot/web12/README.md

 ## [T]

-### t-47
+### t47

-t-47 is located in two areas, under the projects tab, which includes all posts, and under the learn tab which includes the lessons.
+t47 is collected in two areas, under the projects tab and under the learn tab.
+The projects page collects everything that is labeled T47: lessons, posts, and artworks.

+#### t47 style

+All t47 pages are styled via t47.css except for the artworks.
+The t-47 style is triggered when the body has an ID = 't47'.
+This happens in several ways:

+Lessons: template-t47.php is hardcoded $templateID = 't47'
+posts: All posts are checked for category in functions.php, and this becomes the $templateID projects page: template-projects.php conditionally checks for t47 as the slug.